 The lack of comprehensive official documentation can be frustrating, but in some cases this problem can be easily worked around.
 When writing this post I found a trace with lots of disk I/O and just played around.
 By dragging a particular column to the very left I automatically got a list of all the values it has in my trace, which is usually enough to let me write about it.
 I encourage you to fearlessly rearrange columns, both to investigate performance problems, and to determine the meanings of unknown columns.

 Sometimes there is an apparent mathematical relationship between columns, such as the one between Init Time, Complete Time, and IO Time.
-When you suspect a relationship and want to test your hypothesis it can be very useful to a few hundred rows of data, then right-click and use Copy Selection.
+When you suspect a relationship and want to test your hypothesis it can be very useful to select a few hundred rows of data, then right-click and use Copy Selection.
 You can then paste it into Excel and do a few quick calculations.